 Fortunately for you, I have some great suggestions and alternatives that will put you in the right direction.

 What's The Point?

-At this point, I don't have many great things to say, except that Elementor sucks!
-I think they prey on newbie blog owners and web designers who believe using Elementor will help them quickly design their website.
+I don't have many great things to say at this point, except that Elementor sucks!
+I think they prey on newbie blog owners and web designers who believe using Elementor will help them quickly design their websites.
 Here's the truth:

 Besides, Elementor isn't solving much of a problem anyway.
 The way I see it, you have three options when designing a website with WordPress: